 Notwithstanding some relatively recent legislation, trusts have still a difficult life in Italy.

-From a tax point of view, there has been an ongoing conflict between the Italian Revenue and trustees / their professional advisers on when and how trusts should be taxed.
+From a tax point of view, there has been an ongoing conflict between the Italian Revenue and trustees / their professional advisers on when and how Trusts should be taxed.

-On the other hand, the Italian Notarial Society (Notariato) has long held that on the creation of trusts there is no actual “enrichment” of the trustee.
-Such “enrichment” being a prerequisite for the application of Italian inheritance and gift tax, there can be no proportional gift tax on settling property on trust.
-Other taxes are payable instead (Imposta di Registro, Ipotecaria e Catastale) when Italian real estate is settled on trust, and then only as flat tax (Imposta fissa – Euro 200) and not as a percentage of the value of the assets settled on trust.
+On the other hand, the Italian Notarial Society (Notariato) has long held that on the creation of Trusts there is no actual “enrichment” of the trustee.
+Such “enrichment” being a prerequisite for the application of Italian inheritance and gift tax, there can be no proportional gift tax on settling property on Trust.
+Other taxes are payable instead (Imposta di Registro, Ipotecaria e Catastale) when Italian real estate is settled on Trust, and then only as flat tax (Imposta fissa – Euro 200) and not as a percentage of the value of the assets settled on Trust.
 Full proportional taxation should only take place when the asset / Italian real estate is transferred from the trustee to the ultimate beneficiary.

 After some hesitation, the Italian Supreme Court (Corte Suprema di Cassazione) is definitely coming down in favour of this latest interpretation of the current legislation.

 Three judgments (Nos.
-15453, 15455 and 15456) were issued by the Italian Supreme Court on the 7th June 2019, relating to the creation of different forms of trusts in Italy, but all three coming down to the same conclusion.
-It is illogical to try and apply proportional taxation on the creation of a trust, on the transfer of assets / Italian real estate from the settlor to the trustee.
-At this stage, the rights transferred to the trustee are very limited (because the trustee duties heavily limit his right to enjoy the asset when compared with a full, ordinary owner) and are only temporary.
+15453, 15455 and 15456) were issued by the Italian Supreme Court on the 7th June 2019, relating to the creation of different forms of Trusts in Italy, but all three coming down to the same conclusion.
+It is illogical to try and apply proportional taxation on the creation of a Trust, on the transfer of assets / Italian real estate from the settlor to the trustee.
+At this stage, the rights transferred to the trustee are very limited (because the trustee`s duties heavily limit his right to enjoy the asset when compared with a full, ordinary owner) and are only temporary.

-Instead, the only definite, taxable transfer of value which is evidence of taxable wealth (Capacita` contributiva), which is also the subject matter of proportional taxation in Italy, occurs when the trust assets are eventually transferred from the trustee to the ultimate beneficiaries (on the same lines several other Judgments of the Italian Supreme Court, ranging from 2015 to 2018).
+Instead, the only definite, taxable transfer of value which is evidence of taxable wealth (Capacita` contributiva), which is also the subject matter of proportional taxation in Italy, occurs when the Trust`s assets are eventually transferred from the trustee to the ultimate beneficiaries (on the same lines as several other Judgments of the Italian Supreme Court, ranging from 2015 to 2018).

-No mention is made in the Italian judgements, as to what happens when real estate or assets are held in the trust, for an indefinite period of time, a point which may well be raised by the Italian Revenue in future.
+No mention is made in the Italian judgements as to what happens when real estate or assets are held in the Trust, for an indefinite period of time, a point which may well be raised by the Italian Revenue in future.